matthijscox/Blog/pages/2022-07-12-why-julia-response.md

 This problem is very obvious with the `OffsetArrays` packages, one of the promises that AbstractArrays expects is that elements are accessed by indexes and that bounds will be checked.
 However, you can use the  `@inbounds` macro as a "promise" to the compiler that you were not going to access indexes outside bounds in order to speed things up.
 This creates two conflicting promises (`OffsetArrays` promises one thing, and `@inbounds` another) and things go bad as mentioned in the blog.

+As a side note, `OffsetArrays` is a very peculiar package for a niche group of users who don't like the default array indexing.
+We would never advise to deploy OffsetArrays into production.
+In general, we advise to carefully review every dependency you introduce into your production environment.

 The Julia authors didn't consider that `@inbounds` could be used to screw things up.
 A way to solve it what is done on the `CUDA` package with a warning, e.g.
 ```julia
 julia> using CUDA